andrewcumming/phys512/_sources/hw1.md

 # Homework 1

-Due on Tuesday September 19 6pm.
+Due on Tuesday September 19 by midnight.

 1. **Roundoff error in long term integrations of planetary orbits**